SHOTAiiMURA/Spotify-Data-Analysis-Project/README.md

 **Danceability and Energy:** As indicated by the bright green color, there is a strong positive correlation.
 In other words, songs with high danceability tend to also have high energy.
 - **Acousticness and Loudness:** As indicated by the blue color, there is a strong negative correlation.
 In other words, songs with high acousticness (such as those using acoustic guitars) tend to have low loudness.

+## Generating 4% of Sample from dataset
 ```python
 sample_sp=tracks_data.sample(int(0.004*len(tracks_data)))
 print(len(sample_sp))
 ```
 <img width="48" alt="Screenshot 2024-09-22 at 23 08 36" src="https://github.com/user-attachments/assets/c724ce7c-1c0f-4af8-8031-34704e43666b">
+# Collilation
 # Regression Plot
 ```python
 plt.figure(figsize=(8,4))